 What triggers a loss?
 Damages caused by negligent acts of the resident or their guest.
 Damages must be accidental and not the result of intentional or criminal acts.

 Who pays the deductible?
 The RLL policy will pay for damages caused by a covered loss minus the $250 deductible.
+The $250 is an owner charge.
 Most insurance policies have deductibles that are significantly higher.

-Will the tenant's still need their own policy?
+Will the tenant still needs their own policy?
 The RLL policy is not an HO-4 policy and does not provide property or liability coverage to the resident.
 Nestwell is the insured under the policy.
 Residents will be encouraged to secure their own renter's insurance.

 What about resident's personal property?
 In situations where the property owner’s covered damages are under $100,000, as an amenity, affected units may receive up to $15,000 to replace personal belongings as determined by the property owner/manager.